Image via Shutterstock

-It’s late June, and most children are on summer break now.
+It’s almost June, and most children will be on summer break soon.
 Time to celebrate, right?

 As a Special Needs Parent, I find myself hating summer; the first days fill me with a mixture of terror, guilt and anxiety.